min2ha/ukwa-site/content/target/43535/index.en.md

   "subject": "EU Referendum"
 }

-# Adam Smith Institute: The Liberal Case for 'Leave', by Roland Smith

 An article by free economy economist Roland Smith which considers the origins of the EU, Britain's history of involvement with the EU and the application of historical events to the modern-day discussion over Brexit.